Get Free Electric Vehicle Charging Point Quotes

 Recycling for parts

-Once the parts are broken down, the manufacturer can start the mechanical and chemical separation process.
-The exact process will depend on the type of battery, but generally, parts can be ground down to a fine powder to extract raw materials, such as lithium, nickel, manganese, and lithium.
+The process will depend on the type of battery, but generally, parts can be ground down to a fine powder in order to extract raw materials, such as lithium, nickel and manganese.
 The materials can then be used to rebuild more EV batteries.

 How are EV battery parts recycled?

 Batteries are usually defined by the different types of metals that are in the cathode, which are usually either nickel-cobalt-aluminium, iron-phosphate, or nickel-manganese-cobalt.
-When recycling batteries, manufacturers primarily target these metals in the cathode, as they’re usually worth more money than lithium and graphite.

 Recyclers have two key methods of extracting valuable metals from the battery: